-Prior to the adoption of the term polytechnic about a decade ago, the last major institution to carry this label was Ryerson Polytechnic, which transformed into a university in the early 1990s.
+Prior to the adoption of the term "Polytechnic" about a decade ago, the last major institution to carry this label was Ryerson Polytechnic, which transformed into a university in the early 1990s.
 For this reason, the move by some institutions to adopt the polytechnics moniker is seen in some quarters as evidence that these institutions are simply colleges which want to become universities.
-In one or two cases that is clearly true: Sheridan College, a Toronto area member of Polytechnics Canada, has been quite open in seeking university status, while Kwantlen Polytechnic University in British Columbia has already achieved it.
-Others have decided to turn down university status when offered (for example, the British Columbia Institute of Technology) and many major colleges, like Humber and Seneca, seem focused on forging an independent identity which straddles the traditional line between colleges and universities.
+In one or two cases that is clearly true: Sheridan College, a Toronto-area member of Polytechnics Canada, has been quite open in seeking university status and Kwantlen Polytechnic University has already achieved it.
+Others, however, have turned down university status when it was offered to them (for example, the British Columbia Institute of Technology) and many major colleges, like Humber and Seneca, seem focused on forging an independent identity as Polytechnics.